aakhmetz/AkhmKim2018BiorXivScripts/README.md

 # AkhmKim2018Scripts
-(**in progress**) Supporting materials for a modeling study on treatment strategies of melanoma tumours with bistable dynamics of resistance.
+Supporting materials for a modeling study on treatment strategies of melanoma tumours with bistable dynamics of resistance.

+Please see the scripts folder for all notebooks that were used to generate the results of the study.